Skip to main content Skip to navigation

 Goldsmiths University

 Alex Dymock's research focuses on criminal law and criminal justice, sexuality, drugs, feminist and queer theory.
-Their current research focuses on gender, sexuality, and cultures of drug use, particularly within a project funded by the British Academy/Leverhulme Trust.
+Her current research focuses on gender, sexuality, and cultures of drug use, particularly within a project funded by the British Academy/Leverhulme Trust.
 This project investigates the underground use of psychedelics to manage sexual trauma, amidst a resurgence in research advocating for the legalization of psychedelics as therapeutic medicines.
-Previously, they led a comprehensive project on the past, present, and future of sex on drugs, funded by the Wellcome Trust.
+Previously, she led a comprehensive project on the past, present, and future of sex on drugs, funded by the Wellcome Trust.

 Professor Kane Race